moll/vim-node/README.md

 Open any JavaScript file inside a Node project and you're all set.

 - Use `gf` on `require()` to jump to source files.
+- Use `[I` on any keyword to look for it in the current and required files.

 License